Login or Register to make a submission.

 Reflective Essay

 A writing assignment needs context to be intelligible and useful to our students, and the same is true when we share assignments with colleagues.
-Each assignment in Prompt is accompanied by a short essay of approximately 2500 words (not counting references, titles and sub-titles, and any figures).
+Each assignment in Prompt is accompanied by a short essay of 2500-3500 words (not counting references, acknowledgments, titles and sub-titles, and any figures).
+We prefer initial submissions of less than 3000 words.

 • What are the key ideas and features that characterize this assignment?
 Keep in mind that many readers will read the essay before examining the assignment itself.
 The essay should fully introduce the assignment as though the reader is unfamiliar with it.
 We recommend that the introduction to your essay include a clear, succinct (2-3 sentence) description of the assignment to help orient the reader.

-• What were your experiences of teaching the assignment?
-This may include details of how you approached teaching aspects of the assignment inside the classroom, your responses to student work, or other relevant details of the experience of teaching this assignment.
+• What were your approaches to and experiences of teaching the assignment?
+This may include details of how you scaffolded the assignment inside the classroom, how you coached students to understand and respond to your major expectations, how you integrated review or feedback, or other relevant details of your experience teaching this assignment.

 • In implementing the assignment in your teaching, what successful outcomes have you seen?
 What limits do you think the assignment has?